drhsqlite/fossil-mirror/www/gsoc-ideas.md

 It is not certain that this design is the best one to address the inbound mail problem.
 That is why the first part of this task is to find a workable design.

-## Work relating to the ticketing system in Fossil
+# Work relating to the ticketing system in Fossil

-The Fossil SCM project uses tickets in a [somewhat unusual manner](https://fossil-scm.org/home/reportlist) because the social programming model has evolved to often use the Fosum instead.
+The Fossil SCM project uses tickets in a [somewhat unusual manner](https://fossil-scm.org/home/reportlist) because the social programming model has evolved to often use the Forum instead of ticketing.
 Other Fossil-using projects use tickets in a more traditional report-a-bug manner.
 So this means that the Fossil ticketing system user interface is underdeveloped.

 On the other hand, pretty much every software developer uses a ticketing system at some point in their workflow, and Fossil is intended to be usable by most developers.
+That means the ticketing system really needs to be further developed.
 The underlying technology for the Fossil ticketing system is guaranteed, so to improve it requires only user interface changes.

 Projects relating to the ticketing system include:

 * Improving the [Fossil cli for tickets](https://fossil-scm.org/forum/forumpost/d8e8a1cf92) which is confusing, as pointed out in that ticket.
+This is still classified as a "user interface" even though it isn't graphical.
 * Alternatively, instead of improving Fossil's cli, implement a comprehensive ticket commandline with [libfossil's primitives](https://fossil.wanderinghorse.net/r/libfossil/wiki/home), look under the f-apps/ directory.
-* Improving the Fossil web UI for ticketing, which is clunky to say the least
+* Improving the Fossil web UI for ticketing, which is clunky to say the least.
+Fossil tries not be a heavy user of Javascript and Javascript libraries, but the wikiedit, chat and Forum code are all more advanced than ticketing, and have UI features that would improve ticketing
+* If there is an inbound email system as per the previous section "Adding Inbound (Receiving) Email to Fossil", then implement this system for ticketing

 # Look and Feel